News / Pricing Your Hatchlings: How to Set Prices That...

 One listing has crisp photos on a neutral background, multiple angles, shed skin visible, detailed genetic description, feeding history, hatch date.

 The second one sells first, often at a higher price.
 Presentation signals professionalism.
-Buyers pay for confidence that they're getting a quality animal from a competent breeder.
+Buyers pay for confidence that they are getting a quality animal from a competent breeder.

-Good photos don't cost money.
+Good photos do not cost money.
 They cost time and attention.
 Invest it.

 When to Drop Prices